Intrinsic preservation of plasticity in continual quantum learning: Performance Results with Standard Deviation on Smooth Window

 \section{Performance Results with Standard Deviation on Smooth Window}

-In the main text figures (Fig. 2b and Fig. 4b), we present the moving average of test accuracy to highlight the long-term plasticity trends.
+In Fig. \ref{fig:cifar}\textbf{b} and Fig. \ref{fig:qdata}\textbf{b}, we present the moving average of test accuracy to highlight the long-term plasticity trends.
 To provide a complete picture of the learning stability and task-to-task variability, we present here the same results with full standard deviation bands included.

 Fig.~\ref{fig:cifar_variance} illustrates the results for the Split CIFAR-100 benchmark.
 The shaded regions represent the standard deviation of the test accuracy calculated within each 150-task moving window.
 The large band demonstrates the great variability of difficulty for image classification from different classes.
 Fig.~\ref{fig:cifar_variance}\textbf{b} directly shows the slope estimation of QNN accuracy line.
 The estimated slope is negligible ($\approx 0.01\%$ drop per 100 tasks).
 Crucially, the $p$-value associated with this slope estimation is \textbf{$p \gg 0.05$}.
 This statistical evidence confirms that the QNN performance is indistinguishable from a stationary process.
 The non-significant slope implies that the model is not slowly dying, but rather fluctuating around a stable equilibrium of learnability, effectively preserving plasticity indefinitely.